immixvocalensemble/immixvocalensemble.github.io/_posts/2019-08-14-Android-tablets-classical-musician.md

 * **Battery capacity.** Whatever happens, you will want to avoid your tablet shutting down from lack of power during a concert.
 A big battery can help prevent this.
 It may also be wise to bring along an external [power bank](https://www.digitaltrends.com/mobile/best-portable-battery-chargers/) for emergencies.

 - **Bluetooth.** It is popular to use a bluetooth pedal with a tablet showing sheet music.
 As a singer I don't need this, but when holding an instrument you often do not have a hand free to press the screen to go to the next page.
-And given that most tablets only reasonably show one page at the time, you will have to turn pages more frequently than with paper.
+And given that most tablets can only (legibly) show one page at the time, you will have to turn pages more frequently than with paper.
   - Pay attention to the Bluetooth version of your tablet and your pedal.
 A higher version is always better, as it consumes less power and has a more reliable connection.
 [The newest version right now is 5.1](https://www.howtogeek.com/343718/whats-different-in-bluetooth-5.0/), but version 4.2 should also be plenty reliable to give a concert with without fear of losing your connection midway.

 <figure class="fr-ns w-50-ns br3 ma1 ba b--light-gray">